openalea-incubator/adel/doc/user/manual.rst

   The other arguments of the routine are:

   * *plant_number*, the number of plants to be generated,
-  * *decide_child_cohort_probabilities*, for each child cohort the probability of emergence of an axis when the parent axis is present,
+  * *decide_child_cohort_probabilities*, for each cohort the probability of emergence of an axis when the parent axis is present,
   * *MS_leaves_number_probability_distribution*, the probability distribution
     of the final number of main stem leaves,
   * *TT_bolting*, the thermal time at which the bolting starts,